truevis/flutter-3-team-volleyball-solver/README.md

 A new Flutter project.

-Randomly assigns which or 3 volleyball teams plays first
+Randomly assigns which 2 of 3 volleyball teams plays first